What is gastroparesis?

 - Radioisotope gastric-emptying scan.
 During this test, you will eat food containing a mildly radioactive substance, or radioisotope, that will show up on a scan.
 The amount of radiation is very small.
 It is not harmful.
 But it lets the radiologist see the food in your stomach during the scan.
 He or she can also see how quickly food leaves your stomach.

-- Gastric manometry.
-This test checks the muscle movement in your stomach.
+- Gastric manometry (antroduodenal manometry).
+This test checks the muscle movement in your stomach and small intestine.
 A thin tube is passed down your throat into your stomach.
 This tube has a wire that measures the muscle movement of your stomach as it digests foods and liquids.
 This helps show how your stomach is working.
 It also shows if your digestion is slower than normal.

-- Upper endoscopy, also called EGD (esophagogastroduodenoscopy).
+- Upper endoscopy (EGD or esophagogastroduodenoscopy).
 This test looks at the lining or inside of your esophagus, stomach, and duodenum.
 This test uses a thin, lighted tube, called an endoscope.
 The tube has a camera at one end.
 The tube is put into your mouth and throat.
 Then it goes into your esophagus, stomach, and duodenum.
-Your health care provider can see the inside of these organs.
+Your healthcare provider can see the inside of these organs.
 He or she can also take a small tissue sample (biopsy) if needed.

 - Scintigraphic gastric accommodation.
 This test measures your stomach contents before and after a meal.
 It also checks how well your stomach relaxes after you eat food.